 (Almost) everyone wants a big bench press.
-Whether you’re a powerlifter on the prowl for a huge total, a bodybuilder looking to beef up their pecs, or simply hit the gym to feel good and perform well in other areas of your life.
+Whether you’re a powerlifter on the prowl for a huge total, a bodybuilder looking to beef up their pecs, or simply hit the gym to feel good and perform well in other areas of your life, you’ve probably wondered about how to increase your bench press more than once or twice.

 Hitting the bench hard, keeping your nutrition in line, and maintaining a restful lifestyle outside the weight room are all useful, sure.
-However, you can certainly dive deeper into mastering the finer details, including picture-perfect technique and sound programming habits, as well.
+However, you can certainly dive deeper into mastering the finer details of increasing your bench, including picture-perfect technique and sound programming habits, as well.

-So, if you want the best tips, tricks, and techniques for blowing up your bench press, you’ve come to the right place.
-Here’s how to build your bench press so you can break through plateaus and set records on records.
+So, if you want the best tips, tricks, and techniques for increasing your bench press numbers, you’ve come to the right place.
+Here’s how to build your bench press so you can break through strength training plateaus and set records on records.

-Once the bar has lightly kissed your chest, press the bar upward and back slightly.
-Depending on your proportions and grip width, your barbell may have drifted forward during the lowering portion.
+- Press Powerfully — Once the bar has lightly kissed your chest, press the bar upward and back slightly.
 As you press, make sure you return it back to its original position over your shoulder joints.

 When it comes to lifting weights, cueing is equal parts art and science — it’s how you direct your body to perform certain actions or move in a particular way.
 The right bench press cues can take your press from good to great.
 Here are a few common bench press cues for you to implement during your chest workouts.